UEWBot/dipvis/README.md

 # Diplomacy Tournament Visualiser

-Inspired by the TV coverage for sports events, Dipvis was originally designed to provide something analagous for Diplomacy tournaments.
+Inspired by the TV coverage for sports events, Dipvis was originally designed to provide something analogous for Diplomacy tournaments.
 The goal of Dipvis is to allow spectators (and players) to follow the tournament.
 However, Dipvis has evolved to be mostly a Tournament Director aid - seeding boards, scoring tournaments, etc. The live tracking of scores is also used a lot by players at tournaments.